Dear MendMeShop,

 Knee synovial fluid

-You will experience swelling either immediately if your blood vessels are disrupted because of a traumatic event, or within 12 hours after your joint tissues become inflamed.
+You will experience swelling either immediately if your blood vessels are disrupted because of a traumatic event, or within 12 hours after the tear occurs.
 Swelling over time or recurring is a result of synovial fluid filling the joint cavity, as your body tries to protect itself (this is often called "water on the knee").

 Stages of Symptoms